omatheusribeiro/duplicate-photo-check-bot/README.md

 - **duplicate-photo-check.Application**: In this layer, application logic and services responsible for coordinating application actions reside.
 Here, the duplicate photo checking is implemented.

-- **duplicate-photo-check.Domain**: The domain layer is where business logic and domain entities are defined.
-It encapsulates the business rules of the application.

 - **duplicate-photo-check.Front**: This is the front-end part of the application built in Angular 16.
 It provides a user-friendly interface for users to interact with the API and view the results of duplicate photo checking.

-- **duplicate-photo-check.Infra**: The infrastructure layer deals with technical details such as database access (if needed) and application configuration.
-It maintains the separation between the application and infrastructure layers.

 ## How to Use